A minimax method for the spectral fractional Laplacian and related evolution problems: A new computational method for the spectral fractional Laplacian

 where $\mathcal{I}_h$ is the interpolation operator defined in \eqref{InterpOp} and $F$ is the vector defined in \eqref{EigenEq2}.
-From now on, we denote $A:= \mathcal{M}^{-1}\mathcal{S}$.
-Since $r^{\ast}(A)$ is an approximation of the inverse power matrix $A^{-\s}$, thus we split the error in two parts, given the two sources of approximation of $u^\ast$,
+Since $r^{\ast}(A)$ is an approximation of the inverse power matrix $A^{-\s}$, we split the total error $u^{\ast} - u_{h}$ into two parts, given the two stages of our approximation to $u^\ast$; thus,